fletcherg/litmos-client/README.md

 # To Do

-* Remove some hacky shortcuts... sorry..
+* Remove some hacky shortcuts... sorry.. :sweat: :pensive:
 * Add support for more litmos functions